The seventy7 Guide: Product Photography

 Amplifying photography for digital marketing

 Once you’ve planned, and captured photography for a client, the next stage is making sure that each image is working as hard as possible for the brand you’re shooting for.
-This can be as simple as renaming each file to be consistent with the rest of the images that are used on site, but there are many more elements that you should consider.
+This can be as simple as renaming each file to be consistent with the rest of the images on site, but there are many more elements that you should consider.

 Part of your audience research can come from knowing how your target consumers interact with the brand you’re working with.
 There can be some wiggle room on imagery if you know that the majority of them will be interacting with a site on their desktop, but that’s generally not the case for most internet users any more.
 More than half of all internet users interact with brands on their mobiles, so making sure the images are mobile-friendly is an integral part of the delivery side of a photographic project.

-A trend that the experts at last year’s brightonSEO predicted is that alt text is going to be absolutely vital in ensuring that Google crawlers don’t punish your site.
+A trend that the experts at brightonSEO predicted is that alt text is going to be absolutely vital in ensuring that Google crawlers don’t punish your site.
 Not only does it help visually impaired people know what an image contains when they scroll over it, but it means that the browser will know what’s meant to be in the occupied space if your site is having loading issues.

 Channel delivery